-The BIOM30003-Biomedical Science Research Project (PDF 2.2 MB) contains details of the research projects that are available for prospective BIOM30003 students in the Department of Biochemistry and Molecular Biology.
-Most projects are supervised by departmental researchers in the University of Melbourne Bio21 Molecular Sciences and Biotechnology Institute.
+The BIOM30003-Biomedical Science Research Project (PDF 2.2 MB) contains details of the research projects that are available for prospective BIOM30003 students in the Department of Biochemistry and Pharmacology.
+Most projects are supervised by departmental researchers in the University of Melbourne Bio21 Molecular Sciences and Biotechnology Institute or the Medical Building on the main Parkville Campus.

 What are the entry requirements for BIOM30003?